St. Luke’s is a parish within the Episcopal Diocese of Michigan.

 We are a Believe Out Loud congregation, meaning we are recognized by the Episcopal Church as a welcome and affirming parish to the LGBTQ community.
 While this designation specifically mentions this population, we welcome all persons, regardless of who you are or where you’ve been, to share in our faith journey together.

-Please email our priest, Fr.
-Mitch, at email@example.com with any questions you may have.
+Please email us at email@example.com with any questions you may have.